-The day was hot, everybody was sweating, and we had to show our IDs to get in.
+The day was hot, everybody was sweating and we had to show our IDs to get in.
 But my classmate Isabella forgot to bring her ID.
 We were impatient of waiting.
 Everybody was waiting for her.
 The clouds moved slowly because there was no wind.
 Every person who sells fans came to bother us.
-The cicadas on the trees were buzzing, peddler were yelling.
+The cicadas on the trees were buzzing, peddlers were yelling.
 We all feel thirsty, but we still couldn’t get in.
 Finally, her mom sent her a picture of her ID.
-We all showed our IDs and finally got in.
+We all showed our IDs and finally got inside.